-The Javan tiger is extinct (although some think it just might not be) but its close neighbour the Sumatran tiger is not.
-The islands are separated by 15 miles of water.
+The Javan tiger is extinct but its close neighbour the Sumatran tiger is not (estimated 441 to 679 individuals as at 2008).
+The Javan tiger’s scientific name is Panthera tigris ssp. sondaica.
+The islands of Java and Sumatra are separated by 15 miles of water.
 The Sumatran tiger, though, is heading towards extinction if things continue as they are with habitat loss through deforestation.
 The Javan is the latest tiger to become extinct.
-It disappeared in the 1980s (Sunquists) and was declared extinct in 1994 (savethetigerfund.org).
+It disappeared in the 1980s (ref: Sunquists) and was declared extinct in 1994 (savethetigerfund.org).

-The latest supposed sighting was from the Magetan Regency, East Java, in January 2009. – the following is a Google translation from a small part of the story on the Indonesian website: jawapos.co.id:
+The latest supposed sighting was from the Magetan Regency, East Java (see photo below), in January 2009. – the following is a Google translation from a small part of the story on the Indonesian website: jawapos.co.id:

-The map shows the island of JAVA circled in RED and SUMATRA in PURPLE.
+The map below shows the island of JAVA circled in RED and SUMATRA in PURPLE.
 I have marked the island of Sumatra as it is the home of the extant Sumatran tiger.
 The island to the right ringed in ORANGE is Bali.
-If you hover over the blue markers it confirms this.
-The big island to the right is Borneo another island that is being heavily deforested and the home of the Borneo Bay Cat.
+If you hover over the blue markers, it confirms this.
+The big island to the right is Borneo, another island that is being heavily deforested and the home of the Borneo Bay Cat.

 An attempt was made to save the last remaining tigers on the island of Java in the 1970s but this failed because plantation owners still shot at them and policing the reserve was unsuccessful.